 I have no doubt that we’re going to retain our leadership in the DIB space.
 Yet, taking a holistic view of industrial sites – we realized that there’s an even greater autonomous peak to be conquered.

-Working with industrial leaders such as Florida Power & Light, Verizon, ICL Dead Sea and dozens of others over the past years taught us how truly disruptive end-to-end automation is for inspection and monitoring of industrial assets.
+Working with industry leaders such as Florida Power & Light, Verizon, ICL Dead Sea and dozens of others over the past years taught us how truly disruptive end-to-end automation is for inspection and monitoring of industrial assets.
 Yet even as we dominated the airspace above industrial sites, and brought previously unheard of drone-driven data collection and AI-powered insights to industrial stakeholders – we realized that there was something missing in the autonomous industrial robotics picture.

 This something was AIM.
 For Percepto, it’s an evolution.
 But for the market, it’s a revolution.